-Therapy resistant constipation is a common and formidable challenge in paediatric clinical practice.
+Therapy-resistant constipation is a common and formidable challenge in paediatric clinical practice.
 It is crucial to have a clear and explicit definition of this clinical entity in order to implement appropriate management strategies at an early stage that may improve outcomes.
-The Rome criteria clearly define functional constipation in infants, toddlers, and children.[9, 62] However, after an extensive review of the existing paediatric literature, we were unable to find a clear definition for therapy resistant constipation for children specially in terms of the duration of unresponsiveness to optimal medial management before being labelled as therapy resistant constipation.
-Although the National Institute for Clinical Excellence (NICE, UK) has defined therapy resistant constipation, the duration of symptoms of constipation is however not included in their definition.[7]
-Widely varying definitions found in our review show the lack of consensus among these definitions.
-We believe that it is imperative to use unambiguous terminology that includes, rigorous criteria of failure, type of therapeutic interventions, and their precise duration in defining therapy resistant constipation.
+The Rome criteria clearly define functional constipation in infants, toddlers and children.^{9 62} However, after an extensive review of the existing paediatric literature, we were unable to find a clear definition for therapy-resistant constipation for children, especially in terms of the duration of unresponsiveness to optimal medial management before being labelled as therapy-resistant constipation.
+Although the National Institute for Clinical Excellence (NICE, UK) has defined therapy-resistant constipation, the duration of symptoms of constipation is, however, not included in their definition.7 Widely varying definitions found in our review show the lack of consensus among these definitions.
+We believe that it is imperative to use unambiguous terminology that includes, rigorous criteria of failure, type of therapeutic interventions and their precise duration in defining therapy-resistant constipation.

-Terminology of therapy resistant constipation
+Terminology of therapy-resistant constipation

-Several studies have used the term intractable,[10, 17, 18, 38-58] while others have used the term refractory.[16, 19-37] It is interesting to note that some studies have used both terms.[59, 60] Although, it's clear that both terms are being used in the definition of medically unresponsive constipation, the literature shows no agreement on the terminology and use the terms refractory and intractable loosely and interchangeably.
-It is important for researchers and healthcare professionals to come to a consensus on the terminology used to describe therapy resistant constipation as it helps to understand the pathophysiology, recognize symptomatology, use the correct diagnostic tools, compare treatment regimens, and design clinical trials.
+Several studies have used the term intractable^{10 17 18 38-58} while others have used the term refractory.^{16 19-37} It is interesting to note that some studies have used both terms.^{59 60} Although, it is clear that both terms are being used in the definition of medically unresponsive constipation, the literature shows no agreement on the terminology and use the terms refractory and intractable loosely and interchangeably.
+It is important for researchers and healthcare professionals to come to a consensus on the terminology used to describe therapy-resistant constipation as it helps to understand the pathophysiology, recognise symptomatology, use the correct diagnostic tools, compare treatment regimens and design clinical trials.

-Time frame of therapy resistant constipation
+Time frame of therapy-resistant constipation

-It is also evident that there is no clear agreement among studies on the duration of medical treatment before children are deemed to be considered as therapy resistant constipation.
-Among the studies that provided an explicit definition for therapy resistant constipation, there is no definitive time duration that can be used as a benchmark.
-Most studies with an explicit definition seem to believe that symptoms must persist for at least three months to meet the criteria for therapy resistant constipation,[10, 17, 39, 40, 52, 60] while some studies have set a longer time frame of 12 (4/47) [21, 33, 48, 59] or 24 months (2/47),[18, 53] respectively.
+It is also evident that there is no clear agreement among studies on the duration of medical treatment before children are deemed to be considered as therapy-resistant constipation.
+Among the studies that provided an explicit definition for therapy-resistant constipation, there is no definitive time duration that can be used as a benchmark.
+Most studies with an explicit definition seem to believe that symptoms must persist for at least 3 months to meet the criteria for therapy-resistant constipation^{10 17 39 40 52 60} while some studies have set a longer time frame of 12 $(4/47)^{21 33 48 59}$ or 24 months (2/47),^{18 53} respectively.
 Among those studies that do offer an explicit definition, there is still no consensus about how long symptoms need to persist in order to be considered as therapy resistant.

-Studies with no clear definition for therapy resistant constipation
+Studies with no clear definition for therapy-resistant constipation

-We also found that a significant number of studies have not attempted to clearly define medically unresponsive constipation.[29-32, 50, 51, 55-58] In those studies, there was no clear identification of duration of medical unresponsiveness.
-Although beyond the scope of defining the therapy resistant constipation, some studies which had not clearly defined the unresponsiveness have reported outcomes of major surgical interventions as treatments for children.
+We also found that a significant number of studies have not attempted to clearly define medically unresponsive constipation.^{29-32 50 51 55-58} In those studies, there was no clear identification of duration of medical unresponsiveness.
+Although beyond the scope of defining the therapyresistant constipation, some studies which had not clearly defined the unresponsiveness have reported outcomes of major surgical interventions as treatments for children.
 We believe this is one of the reasons that demands an internationally accepted definition for medically unresponsive constipation in children.
-Other reasons why we need a standard definition include, harmonizing research in this important disease entity, and identify epidemiological and pathophysiological nuances related to refractory/intractable constipation.
+Other reasons why we need a standard definition include, harmonising research in this important disease entity and identifying epidemiological and pathophysiological nuances related to refractory/intractable constipation.